Bezalel Smotrich: Anti-Arab and anti-Palestinian sentiment

 Smotrich's radical views on Jewish-Arab relations are controversial within the Religious Zionist sector.

 In July 2015 Smotrich controversially declared in a Knesset Interior committee meeting that developers in Israel should not have to sell homes to Arabs.
-The meeting took place following accusations that Galil Homes refused to sell homes to Arabs in Ma'alot, a northern Israeli town.
+The meeting took place following accusations that Galil Homes refused to sell homes to Arabs in Ma'alot-Tarshiha, a northern Israeli town.
 Smotrich defended the developer, saying that, "Anyone who wants to protect the Jewish People and opposes mixed marriages is not a racist.
 Whoever wants to let Jews live a Jewish life without non-Jews is not a racist."
 He added that Jews are the ones deprived in Israel because "they don't get free land in the Negev", a reference to Bedouin.
 "I believe in God's words.
 I prefer that Jews make a living and wouldn't sell a house to Arabs."

 Smotrich has argued that price tag assaults on Palestinian people or property, while criminal in nature, are not to be classified as examples of terrorism, which he defined as "only violence carried out by an enemy within the framework of war against us".
 Commenting on a specific case, the Duma arson attack, in which a Palestinian family of 3 were killed, and for which a Jewish settler was indicted, Smotrich stated that to brand such deeds as terrorism causes "mortal and unjustified harm to human and civil rights".

 In April 2016 Smotrich tweeted that he supports segregation of Arab and Jewish women in hospital maternity wards: "It is natural that my wife would not want to lie down next to someone who just gave birth to a baby that might want to murder her baby in another 20 years."
 The tweets were condemned by several Israeli politicians, including opposition leader Isaac Herzog and Jewish Home leader Naftali Bennett.

 Smotrich has advocated a shoot-to-kill policy for the military when they deal with Palestinians throwing stones.
 Asked what he would do were another intifada to arise, and a Palestinian child were to throw stones, he replied: "Either I will shoot him, or I will jail him, or I will expel him."